dleewo/kubernetes-the-hard-way-bare-metal/README.md

 ## Problems and Issues Encountered

 This section is a summary of the problems and issues I encountered and how I solved them.
+For any problem encountered, the instrcution in the labs have been updated to include any fixes.

 ### kube-scheduler Would Not Start